-In this paper, we leverage recent advancements in neural rendering and reconstruction, trajectory optimization, and model-predictive control to build a general framework for transferring human and animal motion skills captured by casual monocular videos to robot hardware.
-The framework, illustrated in Fig. \ref{fig:method_overview}, contains three modules: 1) a 3D reconstruction pipeline that produces physically plausible key-point trajectories from casual monocular videos; 2) a trajectory optimizer that solves for dynamically feasible robot state, control, and contact-force reference trajectories that closely mimic the key-point trajectories while respecting the physical limitations of the robot; and 3) a model-predictive controller (MPC) that runs at real-time rates on robot hardware to track reference trajectories.
-An important feature of our approach is explicit reasoning about contact interactions between the robot and environment at every stage of the framework, ensuring that offline reference trajectories can be safely executed on hardware and that the online MPC can be robust to contact-timing and model mismatches.
+In this paper, we leverage recent advancements in neural rendering and reconstruction, trajectory optimization, and model-predictive control to build, to the best of the authors' knowledge, the first successful general framework for transferring human and animal motion skills captured by a single, moving camera to robot hardware.
+The framework, illustrated in Fig. \ref{fig:method_overview}, contains three modules: 1) a reconstruction pipeline that produces physically plausible 3D key-point trajectories from casual video footage; 2) a trajectory optimizer that solves for dynamically feasible robot state, control, and contact-force reference trajectories that closely mimic the key-point trajectories while respecting the physical limitations of the robot; and 3) a model-predictive controller (MPC) that runs at real-time rates on robot hardware to track reference trajectories.
+An important feature of our approach is explicit reasoning about contact interactions between the robot and environment at every stage of the framework, ensuring that offline reference trajectories can be safely executed on hardware and that the online MPC is robust to contact-timing and model mismatch.
 Additionally, model-based trajectory generation and control methods allow us to maintain explainability in each stage of the pipeline --- something difficult to achieve with current black-box reinforcement learning (RL) approaches.
-Finally, our work also differs from prior works in its generality across robot morphology; our 3D reconstruction pipeline, trajectory optimizer, and MPC are all system agnostic --- enabling motion transfer from humans to humanoid robots and from animals to quadrupedal robots within a single, unified framework.
+Finally, our work also differs from prior works in its generality across robot morphology; our 3D reconstruction pipeline, trajectory optimizer, and MPC are all robot agnostic --- enabling motion transfer from humans to humanoid robots and from animals to quadrupedal robots within a single, unified framework.

 Our specific contributions are: \begin{itemize} \item A general-purpose motion-transfer framework, SLoMo, for enabling legged robots to mimic human and animal motions from casual videos \item A novel offline reference-trajectory and contact-sequence generation technique that ensures physical feasibility \item End-to-end experimental demonstrations transferring animal behaviors to a quadruped robot on hardware and human motions to a humanoid robot in simulation \end{itemize}